Jobs at food manufacturers related to cybersecurity were online for less time in the first quarter than a year earlier, data claims.

 At the opposite end of the scale, jobs were filled fastest in the Middle East and Africa, with adverts taken offline after five days on average.

-Food manufacturers also found it easier to recruit cloud jobs than the wider market, with ads online for 58.8% less time on average compared to similar jobs across the entire jobs market.
+Food manufacturers also found it easier to recruit cybersecurity jobs than the wider market, with ads online for 58.8% less time on average compared to similar jobs across the entire jobs market.

 GlobalData’s job analytics database tracks the daily hiring patterns of thousands of companies across the world, drawing in jobs as they’re posted and tagging them with additional layers of data on everything from the seniority of each position to whether a job is linked to wider industry trends.